 Website: otto.de – Estimated monthly traffic: 40.3 Million visits

 2. eBay Germany

-A pioneer of e-commerce, Ebay is an American online marketplace that allows people and businesses to sell directly though its online auction platform.
+A pioneer of e-commerce, eBay is an American online marketplace that allows people and businesses to sell directly through its online auction platform.
 Founded in 1995, eBay has expanded to more than 20 countries including Germany, organizing the sale of products ranging from cars and vehicles to electronics and fashion, home and garden to sports and toys, and even business and industrial products.